 Equipment

-I use this 8 x 8 x 2.25 inch nonstick metal pan to bake most of my bar cookies.
+Square metal pan - I use this 8 x 8 metal pan to bake most of my bar cookies.

 Storage

-Store cooled blondies in an airtight container at room temperature for up to a week.
+Store cooled cookie butter bars in an airtight container at room temperature for up to a week.
+Good luck - ours always get eaten after a day or two!

-Alternatively, freeze the blondies in an airtight container with parchment paper between layers for 2-3 months.
+Freeze blondies in an airtight container or zipper sealed bag with parchment paper between layers for 2-3 months.

 Though the terms are similar, the two cookie varieties are actually different from each other.
 Speculaas cookies originated in the Netherlands and are full of flavorful spices, much like gingerbread.
 Speculaas spice commonly includes cinnamon, nutmeg, cardamom, white pepper, cloves, ginger, allspice and cloves.